 - use a robust automated system to support the preparation process; and

 - collect all marketing communications in one place for better management, notably via the use of relevant tools, such as data rooms or client relationship management tools.

-- Use of group resources and delegates: a Luxembourg IFM may use group resources and third-party delegates in preparing and validating marketing communications, provided that the IFM ensures that the above conditions are In case of delegation, the IFM must (i) perform adequate oversight and (ii) enter into a contract with the delegate which specifies their respective duties in relation to compliance with the Marketing Rules.
+- Use of group resources and delegates: a Luxembourg IFM may use group resources and third-party delegates in preparing and validating marketing communications, provided that the IFM ensures that the above conditions are met.
+In case of delegation, the IFM must (i) perform adequate oversight and (ii) enter into a contract with the delegate which specifies their respective duties in relation to compliance with the Marketing Rules.

 3. CSSF reporting

-- Funds marketing communications: Luxembourg IFMs are not subject to periodic reporting to the CSSF regarding marketing However, Luxembourg IFMs must be able to provide upon request the following information to the CSSF regarding marketing communications for all funds under management:
+Funds marketing communications: Luxembourg IFMs are not subject to periodic reporting to the CSSF regarding marketing communications.
+However, Luxembourg IFMs must be able to provide upon request the following information to the CSSF regarding marketing communications for all funds under management:

 - type of marketing communications used;